Mike Cameron: Seattle Mariners

+In April 22, 2003, Cameron hit a walk-off grand slam off Danys Báez of the Cleveland Indians.
+In his final season with the Mariners, Cameron won his second Gold Glove and led MLB center fielders in range factor (3.42).

 New York Mets

-On December 23, 2003, Cameron signed a three-year, $19.5 million contract to play center field for the New York Mets.
+On December 23, 2003, Cameron signed a three-year, $19.5 million contract with the New York Mets.
 In his first season with the Mets, Cameron hit a career-high 30 home runs.
-With the acquisition by the Mets of Carlos Beltrán before the 2005 season, Cameron surrendered his position to the star center fielder and played most of his games in right field during the 2005 season.

-On August 11, 2005, in San Diego, Cameron collided with Beltran in the outfield as both made diving attempts to catch a fly ball.
-Cameron suffered a concussion and multiple fractures of his nose and cheekbones, and was removed from the field on a stretcher.
-Beltran also suffered a concussion but was able to walk off the field with help.
+With the acquisition by the Mets of Carlos Beltrán before the 2005 season, Cameron ceded his position to the future Hall of Famer and played mostly in right field during the 2005 season.
+On August 11 in San Diego, Cameron collided with Beltrán in the outfield as both made diving attempts to catch a fly ball.
+Cameron suffered a concussion and multiple fractures of his nose and cheekbones and was removed from the field on a stretcher.
+Beltrán also suffered a concussion but was able to walk off the field with help.